beabock/beabock.github.io/README.md

 # About Me

-Bea Bock is a third-year PhD student at Northern Arizona University in Flagstaff, AZ expecting to graduate in Spring 2026.
+Bea Bock is a third-year PhD student at Northern Arizona University (NAU) in Flagstaff, AZ expecting to graduate in Spring 2026.
 Co-advised by Dr. Catherine Gehring and Dr. Nancy Johnson, she studies plant root-fungal symbioses and is interested in fungal networks facilitating resource transfers among plants.
-In her free time, she loves the outdoors access in Flagstaff and enjoys trail running, hiking, mushroom hunting, and kayaking.

 <img src="bea.jpg" style="width:50%">